 Sometimes we need to initialize the random number generator from as a random initial state as possible, so that each time that we run our program, a different sequence of random numbers is generated.
-For Unix like systems, like the GNU/Linux system, we can use the two special files /dev/random and /dev/urandom in order to generate cryptographic-grade random numbers.
-These generate random bits from the current state of the computer and it is practically impossible to predict the obtained sequence of bits.
-It is preferable to use /dev/urandom because /dev/random ceases to work when there are no new random bits in its pool and waits until they are safely generated.
-The code that uses /dev/urandom for seeding is
+For Unix like systems, like the GNU/Linux system, we can use the two special files /dev/random and /dev/urandom in order to generate unpredictable random numbers.
+These generate random bits from the current state of the computer.
+A function that returns a positive int as a seed by using /dev/urandom is shown below: